edwin-sam-zz/ig-login/README.md

-# Getting Started with Edwin's Ruggable Challenge
+# Getting Started with Edwin's Instagram Login

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).